Table of Contents

 Both are tricky because of the time they take and the small amount of time you have.
 A crockpot set on low can make healthy dinners while you’re at work.
 Exercising in the morning can prevent other priorities from making you skip the gym.
 It does require commitment, but it’s well worth the effort.

-If you haven’t written them down already, here’s a summary of 5 key ways to stay healthy this fall.
+If you haven’t written them down already, here’s a summary of 5 key ways to stay healthy.

 - Eat fiber – 25-30 grams each day should be your goal

 - Get probiotics – If not from food, find probiotics with a high survival rate and multiple strains